Mentorioum/reactjs-web-app-mentorium/content/context-and-error-boundaries.md

 ### Exercise.2 - Create Error Popup
 1. Popup should contains the basic information of the error.
-1. Add the `Details` button by clicking it should unfold the main content of the popup (increase in height) and display additional information of the error.
+1. Add the `Details` button by clicking it should unfold the main content of the popup (increase in height) and display an additional information of the error.